v2saumb/catalog/README.md

 |:---------:|:---------------------:|
 |  Password |         123456        |

-1. ** Sub-Categories: ** Application supports one level of sub categories Like the category Electronics and Computers  can have sub categories Headphones, Video Games , Laptops and Tablets.
+1. **Sub-Categories: ** Application supports one level of sub categories Like the category Electronics and Computers  can have sub categories Headphones, Video Games , Laptops and Tablets.
-1. ** Pagination: ** Pagination of results for easy readability on most of the pages.
+1. **Pagination: ** Pagination of results for easy readability on most of the pages.
-1. ** Moderation: ** Administrator can enable and disable users, categories and items.
+1. **Moderation: ** Administrator can enable and disable users, categories and items.
 The disabled items and categories will not show up in the catalog but will still be available in the users
-1. ** Third Party Login :** The application allows you to use you google account to login.
+1. **Third Party Login :** The application allows you to use you google account to login.
-1. ** CRUD :** The application allows a logged in user to perform CRUD operations on their items.
+1. **CRUD :** The application allows a logged in user to perform CRUD operations on their items.
 An administrator can update all items.
-1. ** Item Images :** The application allows a logged in user to specify a picture / image url for there items these images are used in the listings.
+1. **Item Images :** The application allows a logged in user to specify a picture / image url for there items these images are used in the listings.
-1. ** Latest Items :** The application displays latest items in a carousel on the home page.
+1. **Latest Items :** The application displays latest items in a carousel on the home page.
 The number of Items and the cut of date can be changed in code.
 The default values are 7 days and 9 Items.
+1. **XML Catalog :** The application has an option to get the entire catalog as an XML.
+You can use the following URL ** http://localhost:8000/catalog.xml ** this is assuming the server is running on port 8000
-1. ** XML Catalog :** The application has an option to get the entire catalog as an XML.
-You can use the following URL ** http://localhost:5000/catalog/xml ** this is assuming the server is running on port 5000
+1. **JSON Catalog :** The application has an option to get the entire catalog as an XML.
+You can use the following URL ** http://localhost:8000/catalog.json ** this is assuming the server is running on port 8000
+1. **ATOM Feed :** The application has an option to get an ATOM RSS feed for the latest items from the catalog as an XML.
+You can use the following URL ** http://localhost:8000/newitems.atom ** this is assuming the server is running on port 8000
+1. **Readable URLs : ** most of the relevant urls are readable.

 ## Table of Contents